-Fab Five Cheerleaders: Where Are They Now?
-Update
+Fab Five: Where Are the Texas Cheerleaders Now?

 Brittney Rader

-Brittney works as the Director of Business Development at TierPoint’s Dallas data center.
-She works with companies to create customized colocation and cloud solutions to meet their IT needs.
+Then we have Brittney, who as per the last reports, is serving as the Director of Business Development at TierPoint’s Dallas data center — an executive position that indicates she has turned her life around to be rather skilled in the corporate world.
+After all, this Texas native’s job comprises of her working with various companies to create customized colocation and cloud solutions to meet their IT needs.

 Elizabeth Griffin